 Types of Crowns

 There are many types of crowns you can get.
-Your dentist will likely recommend the best ones for you depending on your situation and the area of your mouth it needs to go, but here are your typical crown options:
+Your dentist will recommend the best one for you depending on your situation and the area of your mouth it needs to go, but here are your typical crown options:

-Stainless Steel: Stainless steel crowns are typically used as a temporary measure for permanent and primary teeth.
-They are most commonly used for children’s teeth because their primary teeth will
+Stainless Steel: Stainless steel crowns are used as a temporary measure for permanent and primary teeth.
+They are most commonly used for children’s teeth because their primary teeth will soon come

 Metals: For metal crowns, less tooth structure needs to be removed in preparation for the crown.
 These crowns probably last the longest as far as wear and tear.